cerb/cerb.github.io/_packages/customer-satisfaction-surveys.md

 * **Product Name**: The name of your product, service, or organization.
 This is used to personalize the surveys (e.g. _"How likely are you to recommend [product name] to your friends and colleagues?"_).

-* **Portal URL**: This is where you plan to host the community portal for customer-facing bots, and it will be used when generating survey links.
-You can modify this later by editing **Satisfaction Bot**.

 Click the **Import** button again.

 The following records will be created: